 Appenzell is a village in the Catholic canton of Appenzell Innerrhoden.
 The other half of the Appenzell canton, Appenzell Ausserrhoden is the reformed part of the canton.
-The region itself is mainly agricultural.
-Appenzell is well known for its cheese.
-They also produce sweets, drinks, and meat.
+It is located south of Lake Constance and surrounded by the Canton of Saint Gallen.

 The village name comes from Abbot’s cell, referring to the abbot of the Abbey of Saint Gall.

 The Landesgemeinde event begins at 9:00 AM with a service in the parish church.
-Then the march is led by musicians towards the Landsgemeindeplatz.
+Then the march is led by musicians toward the Landsgemeindeplatz.
 Votes are counted by raising the right hand.

 Did you know?
 Appenzell Innerrhoden became the last Swiss canton to grant women the vote on local issues.
 This decision from the Federal Supreme Court of Switzerland took place back in 1991.

-- Museum Appenzell – located in Hauptgasse 4 in the center of the village entrance.
-It showcases the local history of the canton of Appenzell Innerrhoden.
-The focus of the museum is folklore, hand embroidery, arts, and tourism.
+Its focus is folklore, hand embroidery, arts, and tourism.
 They exhibit hand embroidery – a popular way women used to earn income or supplement the family’s income.

-Appenzell peasant and furniture painting are unique in their kind within Alpine folk art.
+Appenzell peasant and furniture paintings are unique in their kind within Alpine folk art.
 Artists such as Carl August Liner and Johannes Hugentobler helped shape the colorful and beautiful image of the canton.

-- Shopping – shops such as Bazar Hersche (toy store), Flauderei from Goba Manufaktur, the Cheese shop Chäslade, various bakeries and boutiques along Hauptgasse
+Shops such as Bazar Hersche (toy store), Flauderei from Goba Manufaktur, the Cheese shop Chäslade, and various bakeries and boutiques along Hauptgasse.

 To get from Zurich to Appenzell by train, take the train from Zurich HB to St. Gallen.
 In St. Gallen, change to the connecting train to Herisau.
 In Herisau, change to the regional train going to Appenzell.